-Bhujangasana (boo-jang-GAHS-anna) is a great way to stretch the chest and shoulders, and is often practiced as part of a transition back to downward-facing dog.
+Bhujangasana (boo-jang-GAHS-anna) is a great way to stretch the chest and shoulders, and is often practiced as part of a transition back to downward-facing dog in vinyasa yoga.
 Practicing cobra pose regularly can improve your lung capacity, reduce stress, and stimulate many of the internal organs in your body.

 Philosophy + Origin

 Although often perceived as evil or dangerous, snakes also have a rich history of power and worship.
-In some yoga traditions, the snake known as Kundalini rests coiled at the base of the spine.
+In some yoga traditions, the energy of Kundalini in represented by a serpent resting coiled at the base of the spine.
 By awakening this snake, we enliven our body’s energy and create a pathway towards enlightenment.
 This connection with enlightenment is also seen in many portrayals of the Buddha where he is shown with a cobra over his head.

-- For a gentler backbend, practice sphinx pose by placing your forearms on the floor.
+- Option to swap cobra pose for sphinx pose by placing your forearms on the floor.

-- Start by lying on the floor on your belly.
+- Lie on the floor on your belly.
 Extend your legs behind you with the tops of your feet on the floor.
 Place your hands palm down on the floor a couple inches away from your shoulders.
-Squeeze your elbows towards your body, rather than letting them splay out to the sides.
+Squeeze your elbows towards your body rather than letting them splay out to the sides.

 - Press firmly down through the tops of your feet and your thighs.
 Draw your tailbone toward the ground.